goldbricklemon/AMASS-to-3DHPE/README.md

 --batch_size 2048
 ```

-Here, we run the rigging and skinning of the SMPL meshes on the GPU, with a batch size of 2048.
+By default, we run the rigging and skinning of the SMPL meshes on the GPU, with a batch size of 2048.
 You can reduce the batch size or omit the gpu switch entirely (CPU mode) if needed.
 See also
 ```